onozaty/postgresql-copy-helper/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.onozaty/postgresql-copy-helper/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.onozaty/postgresql-copy-helper)

-Provides a helper class for using the PostgreSQL COPY command.
+PostgreSQL COPY Helper is a Java library that provides a helper class for using the PostgreSQL COPY command.
 Import a list of objects easily and quickly.

 PostgreSQL COPY command is much faster than INSERT.